Harut/chakert/README.md

 4. If the hyphen is surrounded by spaces, it is replaced by em dash, and the space before is replaced y non-breaking space.
 5. If the hyphen is surrounded by numbers, it is replaced by en dash.
 6. Space + hyphen before a number is replaced by minus sign (−3 °C)
+7. Two or more hyphens in a row are replaced as they are single hyphen.
+If any replacement rules do not match, they are replaced by em dash.
-7. Exactly 3 points are replaced by ellipsys (it can be 4 points in line in English https://dl.dropboxusercontent.com/u/351006/ellipsis.png).
+8. Exactly 3 points are replaced by ellipsys (it can be 4 points in line in English https://dl.dropboxusercontent.com/u/351006/ellipsis.png).
-8. Double quotes (") are replaced by left and right double quotes.
+9. Double quotes (") are replaced by left and right double quotes.
-9. Nested quotes are replaced to left and right single quotes.
+10. Nested quotes are replaced to left and right single quotes.